LianneGahan/LigninFit/README.md

 - Open the file "best_kin_specs.txt" and enter those kinetic parameters from which the optimization algorithm should start.
 This file will be updated continuously during the algorithm

-- IMPORTANT: Within topdir, there is a file "keywords.txt" (if not, you need to create it).
-From this file the algorithm takes the names of the experimental data sets, and therefore it needs to contain AT LEAST ONE keyword.
-This is now automated and the code writes into the "keywords.txt" file, reading from the experimental data contained in "latest/Output/expe_data/expe_saccharification_keyword_glc.txt" or "latest/Output/expe_data/expe_saccharification_keyword_xyl.txt".
-If you want to put in the keywords manually you need to comment in evo_all_in_one.sh: line 16: ./evo_keywords.sh.

 - Open the file "kin_params_to_randomize.txt".
 Here, you can choose, which parameters should be fitted by setting the respective value to 0 (fixed at provided value) or 1 (fitted, provided value taken as starting point).

 - Open the files "max_kin_vals.txt" and "max_grid_search.txt".
 Here, you can specify the maximum value for each parameter.

-- Open the files "min_kin_vals.txt" and "min_init_vals.txt".
+- Open the files "min_kin_vals.txt".
 Here, you can specify the minimum value for each parameter.

 ### Running the algorithm